rdkcentral/ThunderNanoServices/Messenger/MessengerPlugin.md

 <a name="event.message"></a>
 ## *message <sup>event</sup>*

-Notifies about new messages in a room
+Notifies about new messages in a room.

 ### Description